 I began yoga two years ago and soon began practicing 5-6 times a week.
 I cannot do without it!

 I love cooking, and I love cooking a nice meal for friends, family or just for someone.
 I’ve diminished gluten, dairy, and animal protein from my diet.
 I call it near-vegan.
 There’s still a lot of fun cooking to do within those constraints, though I can’t find anything that goes so well with pesto as Italian pasta.

-I’ve travelled all over North America and extensively in Western Europe.
-London, New York City, San Francisco, Berkeley, Paris, Big Sur, Yosemite, the Maine coast, Sonoma County, the Oregon coast, Redwood forests, the Sierra Nevada are favourite destinations, and other places, too.
+I’ve traveled all over North America and extensively in Western Europe.
+London, New York City, San Francisco, Berkeley, Paris, Big Sur, Yosemite, the Maine coast, Sonoma County, the Oregon coast, Redwood forests, the Sierra Nevada are favorite destinations, and other places, too.
 I abhor cruise ships, casinos, shopping malls, theme parks, amusement parks, and tourist resorts.